ci-wdi-900/git-together/README.md

 ---

+### Setup

+* one person will start a new repo on GitHub
+* when they're done working, the other person will become a collaborator
+* then the other person clones and starts working on it

 ### Introduction

 We'll be improving our `git` cheat-sheeting, putting our best foot forward out of four possible feet--that is, you'll be working in pairs!
 We'll consolidate those pairs of cheat-sheets into one master cheat-sheet, adding some extra info, deciding on the best wording and format, and making it _pretty_.